radennis/Ravit-Blog/blogs/UseRestToEnableOptimizedAutoscale.md

 ## What is the optimized autoscale feature

 When you create your cluster, it is created with 2 instances count.
-When the time comes and your data grows, consumption and CU grow you would want to scale out your cluster.
+When the time comes and your data grows, consumption and CPU grow you would want to scale out your cluster.
 When you consume less you would want to save COGS and scale in your cluster.

 To do that, you can either configure an [Azure autoscale rule](https://docs.microsoft.com/en-in/azure/data-explorer/manage-cluster-horizontal-scaling#custom-autoscale) that based on some metrics would scale in/out your cluster.